-Can I request another incoming freshmen as a roommate?
+May I request another incoming first-year student as a roommate?

-If I’m unhappy when I get my assigned room or roommate, can I get it changed before school opens?
+If I’m unhappy with my selected room or roommate, can I get it changed before school opens?
 How?

 It is our goal to make everyone happy with their room and roommate assignment.
 Even after assignments are made, we will continue to work to accommodate your preferences.
 If you want us to change something about your assignment, email the housing office

 immediately explaining your preferences.
-Be sure to include your XID#.
+Be sure to include your CUID#.
 While we can’t guarantee the change you want, we promise we will try our best to honor your request.

 Do I have to live on campus?

 Yes.
-University policy stipulates that all unmarried freshmen who are under the age of 21 at the time of enrollment who do not live with parent(s) [within a 50-mile radius of campus] are required to live in University-owned housing for the fall and spring semesters.
-Incoming freshman who would like to be released from this University requirement, and meets all of the specified requirements, will need to complete the appeals form
+Housing policy stipulates that all unmarried, first-year students who are under the age of 21 at the time of enrollment who do not live with parent(s) or legal guardian(s) [within Anderson, Oconee and Pickens counties] are required to live in University-owned housing for the fall and spring semesters.
+Incoming first-year students who desire a residency waiver, and meet all of the specified requirements, must complete the appeals form

 When can I move into my room?
 Can I move in early?